BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 }
 ```

-The `attachPost` method, will be called for each post in part.
+The `attachPost` method will be called for each individual post.

 ### Allow Detach